 Challenging the Results of a Breath or Blood Test

-While chemical testing is seen as a more reliable form of DWI testing, since it can be used to measure an individual’s blood-alcohol concentration (BAC), it is important to understand that it is not always an exact science.
+While chemical testing is seen as a more reliable form of DWI testing, since it can be used to measure an individual’s BAC, it is important to understand that it is not always an exact science.
 In some cases, the improper administration of a breath test may lead to skewed results.
-In others, it could be argued that the machine was not in proper working condition if the officer had failed to calibrate it per regulations.
+In others, it could be argued that the machine was not in proper working condition if the officer had failed to calibrate it according to regulations.
 When examining a blood test, the results would be void if the sample’s chain of custody was not clearly documented.
-For this reason, you should not hesitate to challenge the evidence in your case with the help of our firm.
+For this reason, you should not hesitate to challenge the evidence in your case with the help of their firm.

 What Are The Legal Consequences Of DWI?

 Have you been charged with a DWI?
 If you were arrested for drunk driving, you could be facing serious consequences that will change your life forever.
 The penalties for a conviction in a DWI case will vary depending on the situation, and can include:

 • Mandatory installation of an ignition interlock device